Take your time choosing your A-levels

 It is important to take your time before making a final decision and do some thorough research into what each course has to offer.
 Have a look at our open day page for more information on how you can ask key questions in person.
-Meanwhile, here are some tips from our Head of Sixth Form, Paul Hodges, on how to choose the right A level subjects for you.
+Meanwhile, here are some tips on how to choose the right A-level subjects for you.

 1: What do you enjoy?

 The first thing to do is ask a really obvious but very important question: “What you do you enjoy studying?”
 If you enjoy a subject, then you are likely to be more motivated and succeed.
 If you are successful, then you are more likely to enjoy the subject.
-Remember that A levels and BTECs are fairly intensive and you really need you to be hooked on the subject for the next two years.
-A full list of the subjects available at Berkshire private school LVS Ascot are detailed in our Sixth Form Choices book.
+Remember that A-levels and BTECs are fairly intensive and you really need you to be hooked on the subject for the next two years.
+A full list of the subjects available at LVS Ascot are detailed in our Sixth Form Choices book.

-However, there is also the opportunity to experience a range of new subjects that were not available at GCSE level such as A level Criminology and BTEC Travel & Tourism.
+However, there is also the opportunity to experience a range of new subjects that were not available at GCSE such as politics, economics, textiles or criminology.
 You will need to take time to investigate these new subjects by talking to teachers and students at open days.
-Attending the next Sixth Form tour at LVS Ascot on 18th March will give you the chance to explore all options – book to attend by clicking here.

 2: Have your end goals in mind

 Many university courses require qualifications in particular subjects and will need you to achieve specific grades before they accept you.
 If you have a clear idea about your career path then check the degree course requirements.
-Some of these requirements could surprise – for example you may not need an A level in Economics to study Economics but you will probably need an A level in Mathematics.
+Some of these requirements could surprise – for example you may not need an A-level in Economics to study Economics but you will probably need an A-level in Maths.

 The Which?
 University guide also provides information on the subjects needed to study particular degree courses.